eliotstocker/Brsh-JS/Readme.md

 for more on writing commands [see the docs here](lib/Readme.md#extending-command)

+# blocks
+currently the following block types are supported:

+* if
+* for
+* while
+* case
+* function

+the snytax should more or less match bash, so when using these blocks in scripts you should be able to run the script in both bash and BRowserSHell

 ## Writing Scripts

-to create a script you must first set the Shebang interpreter to `#!/sh.js` as the first line of the file
+to create a script you must first set a Shebang interpreter for instance `#!/sh.js` or `#!/bin/bash` as the first line of the file

 you may then run any commands in the system which will run as part of the script.